Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 What a Completed Foreclosure Actually Costs

 The outcome professional help is designed to prevent is the most expensive possible resolution.
 Lost equity is gone permanently.
-In Texas and Florida, lenders can pursue deficiency judgments for the gap between the auction price and what you owed.
-Forgiven debt can generate a 1099-C creating taxable income.
+In Texas under Tex.
+Prop.
+Code § 51.002 and Florida under Fla.
+Stat. § 702.06, lenders can pursue deficiency judgments for the gap between the auction price and what you owed.
 A completed foreclosure stays on your credit report for 7 years.
-FHA requires 3 years before you qualify for a new mortgage.
-Conventional requires 7 years.

 Professional help measured against this outcome is not expensive.
 It is negligible by comparison.